davenonymous/BonsaiTrees/README.md

 ## Sapling compatibility

-### Integrated support @ 2017-09-29:
+### Integrated support @ 2017-10-03:
 - All Vanilla trees
 - All Forestry trees incl. mods utilizing the Forestry Tree system (i.e. ExtraTrees)
 - All Pam's Harvestcraft trees

-- IndustrialCraft 2 Rubber Trees
+And in no particular order:

-- Integrated Dynamics Menril Trees
+IndustrialCraft 2, Integrated Dynamics, Totemic, Rustic, PrimalCore, Traverse, Tinkers Construct, Natura, AbyssalCraft

 ### Generating Missing Shapes
 Newer versions of Forestry or Pams might add more trees that are invisible when planted